-Pitt Community College's Sustainability Committee is committed to campus wide, continuous improvement of resource efficiency through our Recycling Awareness and Education Campaign.
-Beginning steps towards this campaign were led by instructor David Cerino and his BIO 111 students in the Spring of 2012.
-Cerino and the students assessed the campus' current recycling initiative and the location of current recycling receptacles.
-Their findings show that due to the presence of recycling containers inside PCC buildings, student and faculty aided in producing a Recycling Rate of 67%.
-This means that of the findings in regular canisters, approximately a third of it could have been recycled had it made it into the recycling containers.
-With an absence of recycling containers outside on PCC grounds, the Recycling Rate was 0% and thus lowered the campus wide Recycling Rate to 25%.
+Pitt Community College's Sustainability Committee is committed to campus-wide, continuous improvement of resource efficiency through our Recycling Awareness and Education Campaign.
+Early steps in this campaign were led by instructor David Cerino and his BIO 111 students in the spring of 2012.
+Cerino and the students assessed the campus's recycling initiative and the location of recycling receptacles.
+Their findings showed that due to the presence of recycling containers inside PCC buildings, students and faculty produced a recycling rate of 67%.
+This means that of the materials placed in regular canisters, approximately a third could have been recycled had they been placed in the recycling containers.
+With an absence of recycling containers outside on PCC grounds, the outside recycling rate was 0%, and this lowered the campus-wide recycling rate to 25%.

-With the knowledge of these Recycling Rates, the next step in the campaign begins with the visibility and accessibility of recycling stations.
-Currently, many larger classrooms and labs have been provided with recycling containers and usage can be seen.
-Many students and instructors take the extra step of delivering their recyclables to these marked containers.
+The next step in the campaign began with promoting the visibility and accessibility of recycling stations.
+Recycling containers were placed in most of the larger classrooms and labs on campus.
+Many students and instructors took the extra step of placing their recyclables in these marked containers.

-With our current plan making an imprint on indoor recycling, the Sustainability Committee would like to see recycling initiatives move outdoors on Pitt Community College's campus.
-Due to the lack of recycling bins, the Sustainability Committee is constructing a grant proposal to aid in development and implementation for a greater recycling infrastructure for promoting, maintaining, educating, collecting, and removing recyclable products.
+With our current plan having an impact on indoor recycling, the Sustainability Committee would like to see recycling initiatives move outdoors on Pitt Community College's campus.
+The Sustainability Committee is working toward a campus-wide recycling infrastructure for promoting, maintaining, collecting, and removing recyclable products.

 1:00 pm - 7:00 pm